 Corn on the Cob | ChopChop

-When corn is in season, there's nothing like it: it's so sweet and juicy that the kernels actually burst when you bite into them!
-Buy it super-fresh—from a farm stand, if possible—and, for the best taste, eat it as soon as you can, ideally the same day.
-Just follow these three steps:
+When corn is in season, there’s nothing like it: it’s so sweet and juicy that the kernels actually burst when you bite into them!
+Buy it super-fresh—from a farm stand, if possible—and, for the best taste, eat it the day you get it!

-- Starting with the outside layers, pull each side of the husk away from the top of the ear and tear it down and away from the cob until it rips off.
-Do this until you've peeled off all of the husk.
+- To husk the corn: Starting with the outside layers, pull each side of the husk away from the top of the ear and tear it down and away from the cob until it rips off.
+Do this until you’ve peeled off all of the husk.

 - Break off the bottom stalk as close to the ear as possible.
 This takes some strength, but you can do it!

-- Now pull and rub off as much of the silk as you can.
+- Pull and rub off as much of the silk as you can.

-- Carefully add the corn—one ear per person—to the boiling water.
-Now look at your watch or set a timer for 3 minutes.
+- Carefully add all the corn—one at a time—to the boiling water.
+Look at your watch or set a timer for 3 minutes.

 - A squeeze of lime juice and a sprinkle of chili powder

 - A shower of minced fresh herbs, such as chives, cilantro, or basil